You might think this is the post to skip, but hear me out: Writing for your blog is not the same kind of writing you learned about in school.

 The obvious first answer is to write content that’s both useful and interesting to your audience.
 No one wants to stick around if they’re yawning through your writing, or if there’s nothing for them to take away from your blog post.

-But besides the obvious, here are a few other rules for blog writing that’ll keep your readership coming back again and again…
+But besides the obvious, here are a few other rules for blog writing that’ll keep your readers coming back again and again…

 So, I lied.